Ceremony Before a Catholic Wedding: Chosen Union, Commitment Ceremonies, and Catholic Convalidation Explained

 Meanwhile, they want something.
 Not a workaround.
 Not a rehearsal.
 Something real — a moment that marks the intention they’re living every day.
 A ceremony that witnesses who they are to each other and what they’ve decided to build.

 But the most common mistake couples make when planning a ceremony before Catholic wedding dates are set is not realizing how much the design of that ceremony matters.
-Because the wrong kind — even a beautiful one with the right intentions — can create problems they never anticipated.
+Because the wrong kind — even a beautiful one with the right intentions — can create complications they never anticipated.

-What a Wedding Ceremony Actually Does
+What a Civil Wedding Ceremony Does

-So: a civil wedding ceremony before a Catholic wedding Mass isn’t a solution.
+So: a civil wedding before a Catholic wedding Mass isn’t a solution.
 It’s a door that closes.

 What a Commitment Ceremony Does